UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/01_intro.md

 There are a number of reasons why supercomputing facilities use this approach but the main ones are:

-1) a machine is a shared resource but most users want/need an exclusive access to the compute resources;
+1. A machine is a shared resource but most users want/need an exclusive access to the compute resources.
-2) most of the applications are written in a way that require dedicated resources to scale efficiently;
+1. Most of the applications are written in a way that require dedicated resources to scale efficiently.
-3) the whole system must be utilised as fully as possible (even during weekends and public holidays!) otherwise its resources are being wasted.
+1. The whole system must be utilised as fully as possible (even during weekends and public holidays!) otherwise its resources are being wasted.

 The point is that real-time visualisations (in situ visualisations), although slowly making their appearance, are not really used in a large scale simulations run on supercomputers.
 Downloading data to off-site locations (i.e. off the compute nodes of a supercomputer) allows interactive visualisations to be performed, without issues caused by limiting batch-mode workflows necessary on supercomputers.
 This means that to see what has happened during the simulation, i.e. to create a step-by-step visualisation of the simulation, it is necessary to save a lot of data at each time step.